 Getting in early often saves you money.
 When your schedule doesn’t allow for months of planning, look for last-minute deals on discount travel sites.
 These sites often fall short of their expected reservations and need to unload unreserved flights and lodgings at discounted prices.

 Being connected to vendors is one way to keep your finger on the pulse of the market.
 Sign up for newsletters and other periodic messages from retailers.
 By establishing a correspondence relationship, you put yourself in position to hear about upcoming savings before the deals are released to the general public.
-You can sign up for the Simple.
-Thrifty.
-Living. newsletter here to keep up to date on the most recent deals.

 One way to keep a slew of retailers from flooding your inbox with deals that may not be relevant to you is to select the types of email and other correspondence you’re most interested in receiving.
 You can often choose to receive only notices of discounts so that you aren’t bombarded with all sorts of news about the companies.